taocode/hugo-theme-windicss-starter/readme.md

 }
 ```

-This introduces the dependencies WindiCSS and PostCSS need, Netlify will run the installation automatically on deploy.
+This introduces the dependencies WindiCSS Netlify will run the installation automatically on deploy, use: `npm run build`.

 ### Environment variables